drakeweissman/fantasy/README.md

 ## Additional Information
 If you encounter any issues or have questions, feel free to open an issue.
 Contributions are welcome!
 If you'd like to contribute to the development of this app, please fork the repository and submit a pull request.

+Note: Retraining has stopped now that the season is finished, but will begin again next season